 Since then, Whistler has evolved into a mecca for outdoor enthusiasts, luring them with winter sports like snowboarding and skiing and summer activities like hiking and bicycling.
 There are truly endless things to do in Whistler year-round!

 While visiting this small resort town will undoubtedly be the highlight of your vacation, choosing where to stay in Whistler might be a bit of a challenge.
 After all, it sprawls across the valley.
-Whistler is spread across four main areas, each with its own character and provides a distinct type of holiday from the other.
+Whistler is spread across four main areas, each with its own character and providing a distinct type of holiday from the others.

 That’s why I came up with this comprehensive guide to make it easier for you to choose the ideal location depending on your style and budget constraints.